NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

 ##### Using Flows

 With the messages defined, the last piece of the puzzle is connecting them.
 This is done by defining a `flow`.
-Below is the simplest possible flow.
+Below is a reminder of a simple flow.
 ```
 define flow
   user ask capabilities